pyx-project/pyx/manual/text.rst

 Whenever PyX sends some commands to the TeX interpreter, it adds an output marker at the end, and waits for this output marker to be echoed in the TeX output.
 All intermediate output is attributed to the commands just sent and will be analysed for problems.
-This is done by :ref:`texmessage` instances.
+This is done by :class:`texmessage` parsers.
 Here, a problem could be logged to the PyX logger at warning level, thus be reported to stderr by default.
 This happens for over- or underful boxes or font warnings emitted by TeX.
-For other unknown problems (*i.e.* output not handled by any of the given :ref:`texmessage` instances), a :ref:`TexResultError` is raised, which creates a detailed error report including the traceback, the commands submitted to TeX and the output returned by TeX.
+For other unknown problems (*i.e.* output not handled by any of the given :class:`texmessage` parsers), a :exc:`TexResultError` is raised, which creates a detailed error report including the traceback, the commands submitted to TeX and the output returned by TeX.